 “aging itself presents a reasonable target for intervention.”

 Conventional medicine is still based on the old disease model, where doctors fight the diseases of aging one by one.
-Physicians wait for a disease to appear and then treat it.
+In the current paradigm, physicians wait for a disease to appear and then treat it.
 In contrast, Dr. Anderson believes that calorie restriction fights these diseases all at once, saying that with calorie restriction and the fasting mimicking diet:

 “Instead of going after diseases one at a time, you go after the underlying vulnerability and tackle them all at once.”

-- The Fasting Mimicking Diet, also known as the Valter Longo Diet Plan, is easier to implement than CR and also provides health benefits.
+- The Fasting Mimicking Diet, also known as the Valter Longo Diet Plan, seems easier to follow than CR and also provides health benefits.

 - If you already eat a healthy diet, calorie restriction or the Fasting Mimicking Diet may not necessarily help you live longer.
 However, CR or FMD may improve your health.